tavlab-iiitd/PhysioStack/README.md

-## 📈 TempoVital-RT: Resolution-Adaptive Models for Physiological Time Series
+## 📈 PhysioStack: Resolution-Adaptive Models for Physiological Time Series

-TempoVital-RT is a family of BERT-style models trained on symbolic representations of ICU vital signs at multiple temporal resolutions (e.g., 5, 10, 15, 30, 60 minutes).
+PhysioStack is a family of BERT-style models trained on symbolic representations of ICU vital signs at multiple temporal resolutions (e.g., 5, 10, 15, 30, 60 minutes).
 This repository contains the whole pipeline:

 - Data preprocessing and cleaning
 - Symbolic conversion of vital-sign time series
 - Hyperparameter optimization with Optuna
-- Masked Language Modeling (MLM) training of TempoVital-RT
+- Masked Language Modeling (MLM) training of PhysioStack
 - Evaluation (MLM accuracy, resolution transfer)
 - Scripts to reproduce key figures and results